Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Finally, cloud computing and virtualization took things even further by freeing software from specific physical machines.
 This made applications more flexible and scalable, shaping the way modern software is built today.
 These milestones have all played a huge role in making software engineering what it is now—allowing us to create powerful, reliable, and adaptable systems.

-List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.

+Planning – This is where the foundation is set.
+The team defines the software’s purpose, scope, and objectives to ensure a clear direction for development.

+Requirement Analysis – Developers and stakeholders determine exactly what the end users need, translating their expectations into detailed specifications.

+Design – The software’s structure is mapped out, creating a framework that outlines how different components will interact and function.

+Coding – This is where the actual development happens.
+Programmers write the code that brings the software to life, following the design blueprint.

+Testing – Before launching, the software goes through rigorous testing to identify and fix any bugs, glitches, or performance issues.
+Each step is crucial in ensuring the final

-Compare and contrast the Waterfall and Agile methodologies.
+4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.